simon9834/Database_for_movieRentalStore_app-in-CS/README.md

  - [rules](#rules)

 ### <a name="New-DB"></a>New DB
- - for creating a new DB and deleting everything in the old one, uncomment thrid and fourth line in the class *program.cs*
+ - for creating a new DB and deleting everything in the old one, uncomment thrid and fourth line in the class <strong>program.cs</strong>